Codeception/Codeception/docs/03-AcceptanceTests.md

 Each failed assertion will be shown in the test results, but it won't stop the test.

 Conditional assertions are disabled by default.
-To enable them you should add corresponding step generators to suite config:
+To enable them you should add corresponding step decorators to suite config:

 ```yaml
 # in acceptance.suite.yml